|Study location||Estonia, Tartu|

 A motivation letter must be added to your application.

-The motivation letter is used to evaluate the applicant’s motivation to study in the Philosophy Master’s Programme.
-With this in mind, please address the following questions in the letter: How are your interests, previous education and/or working experience (if applicable) linked to the Master’s Programme in Philosophy?
-How are your future plans and goals related to the selected study field?
-What are the most interesting research topics for you and why (please give adequate reasons for choosing these as potential Master’s thesis topics)?
+The motivation letter is used to evaluate the applicant’s motivation to study in the Philosophy master’s programme.
+With this in mind, please address the following questions in the letter: How do your interests, previous education and/or working experience (if applicable) make you suitable for the master’s programme in Philosophy?
+How are your future plans and goals related to your intention to join the master’s programme in Philosophy?
+Which research topics are you most interested in?
+Please indicate at least one research topic which might be suitable for your master’s thesis topic and indicate why it would be suitable for that purpose.

 A writing sample must be added to your application